aaronweed/APPAForesthealthReport/README.md

 # atForestReport

 This repository contains code used for the Appalachian Trail Project.
-Below is a quick overview of the files in this repository and their uses:
+Below is a quick overview of the files in this repository and their uses.

 ## Repo structure/files